Skip to main content

 Spaces

 Large organizations have many different teams and use cases that often operate independently.
-If you're self-hosting Retool, you can set up Spaces to enable isolation of teams and development workflows, without needing to spin up separate Retool instances.
+You can set up Spaces to enable isolation of teams and development workflows, without needing to create a separate Retool account if you're on cloud or spin up separate Retool instances if you're self-hosting.

 In some cases, it may make sense to deploy several instances in separate VPCs to ensure network isolation between development and production environments.
 See scale your Retool organization for more.